digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

    :dedent:

 You can optionally pass a wrapper key id to change to or let Canton generate a new key based on the current KMS configuration.
-If you wish to change the key specification (e.g. enable multi region) you are required to update the configuration before rotating the wrapper key.
+Changing the key specification (e.g. enable multi region) during rotation is for now only possible with AWS, by updating the configuration before rotating the wrapper key.

 Canton Configuration for External Key Storage and Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the example below we configure a Canton participant node (called ``participant1``) to generate and store private keys in an external KMS.
+In the example below, we configure a Canton participant node (called ``participant1``) to generate and store private keys in an external KMS.
 Besides the previously presented :ref:`KMS configuration <kms_config>` (in this example we use AWS, but GCP is set similarly) you only need to specify the correct crypto provider ``kms`` and ensure that the remaining nodes, in particular